Durlston Country Park

-Dogs are welcome in the Park and the Castle, but please keep them on a lead or under close control outside.
+Dogs are welcome in the park and the castle, but please keep them on a lead or under close control outside.
 Clear up after them.
-We have provided 9 bins to help you.
-Keep them on a lead in the Castle and Café.
+We have provided nine bins to help you.
+Please keep them on a lead in the Castle and Café.

 You can contact Durlston Country Park by any of the following: